-You will begin recording your child's attendance (or absence) for each school day the day your child is enrolled.
-We will attach a customized attendance recording form to your welcome email.
+You begin recording your child's attendance (or absence) for each school day the day your child is enrolled.
+We will attach a customized attendance recording form to your enrollment confirmation email.
 Attendance recording is quick and easy.
-You do not have to report when your child is receiving instruction or what is being learned; you only need to record the total instructional hours for each school day.
+You do not have to report the specific times when your child is receiving instruction or what is being learned; you only need to record the total instructional hours for each school day.
 Please read our Attendance Reporting FAQs for answers to frequently asked questions.

 To be deemed in compliance with the compulsory attendance requirements of Section 1003.21(1)(a), Florida Statutes, your child must maintain regular attendance during the entire school term as follows:

 |Grades 1–3||4 hours per school day||180 days||720 hours|

 |Grades 4–12||5 hours per school day||180 days||900 hours|

 |Rule 6A-1.09512, Equivalent Minimum School Terms for Compulsory Attendance Purposes|

 Although not required, we encourage you to keep some kind of journal or portfolio.
 It could be as simple as an occasional diary entry or more complex with samples of your child's work, book logs, and field trip notes.
 If you don't keep any kind of records (other than attendance), you may find that you wish you had–or that your children wish you had.
 It can be fun looking back on adventures, and children get a sense of pride when they look back at some of the work they have done and see how much they have improved.

 As a supervisor of your child's education, you decide what activities count toward your school day.
 Instruction does not have to take place in the home.